quentinROTOLO/quentinROTOLO/README.md

 - 👋 Hi, I’m @quentinROTOLO
-- 👀 I’m interested in Software Development, AI, hardware, Automation, operating systems engineering and Global Positionning Systems
+- 👀 I’m interested in Software Development, embedded systems, automation, operating systems engineering and Global Positionning Systems
-- 🌱 I’m currently learning Java, Python, IA theroies, SQLite, Shell bash, Linux, HMTL, CSS, Javascript
+- 🌱 I’m currently learning Java, Python, SQLite, Shell bash, Linux, HMTL, CSS, Javascript, Angular
-- 💞️ Our project is to build a multilingual dictionnary to learn englisj, french, spanish and german.
+- 💞️ My personal project is to build a multilingual dictionnary as a CRUD App using Angular - ExpressJs - MongoDb - NodeJs (MEAN)
-- 📫 How to reach me: impossible !
+- 📫 How to reach me: by chat!

 <!---
 quentinROTOLO/quentinROTOLO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.